-We rely on third-party manufacturers and suppliers to supply all components and materials used in our Flexitouch, ACTitouch and Entré Systems.
-We rely on a single-source supplier for the controller in our ACTitouch System.
+We rely on third-party manufacturers and suppliers to supply all components and materials used in our Flexitouch, Entre and Actitouch systems.
+We rely on a single-source supplier for the controller in our Actitouch system.
 Our ability to supply our products commercially depends, in part, on our ability to obtain components and materials in accordance with our specifications and with regulatory requirements and in sufficient quantities to meet demand for our products.
 Our ability to obtain components and materials may be affected by matters outside our control, including that our suppliers may cancel our arrangements on short notice, we may be relatively less important as a customer to certain suppliers and our suppliers may have disruptions to their operations.